-The reason most people choose to immigrate is simple; they want a better life for themselves and their loved ones.
-If you are one of those people, you should be applauded for that.
-However, we always hear the naysayers in our ears: the grass isn’t always greener on the other side.
-Sometimes they are right, but ninety-nine percent of the time, it’s our own fault when things don’t turn out the way we want and we decide to give up and head back to where we came from.
+Most people choose to immigrate because they want a better life for themselves and their loved ones.
+You should be applauded for that if you are one of those people.
+However, we always hear the naysayers in our ears: the grass isn't always greener on the other side.
+Sometimes they are right, but ninety-nine percent of the time, it's our fault when things don't turn out the way we want, and we decide to give up and head back to where we came from.

 The truth is, when you arrive in Canada, the grass will be green under your feet.
 It will also be short.
-But the Canadian ground is fertile, and as long as you water the grass under your feet, it will grow up around you and all your hopes and dreams will become reality.
-Life in Canada, like with anything, will see starting out to be a little tough.
-But as you become more familiar with the people, the country, and the culture, hardships will begin to ease and you will start to settle into your new home country without even realizing it.
+But the Canadian ground is fertile, and as long as you water the grass under your feet, it will grow around you, and all your hopes and dreams will become a reality.
+Life in Canada, like with anything, will see starting to be a little tough.
+But as you become more familiar with the people, the country, and the culture, hardships will begin to ease, and you will start to settle into your new home country without even realizing it.

 Is Life in Canada Hard for Immigrants?

 The short answer?
-No. We suppose it depends on what you classify as hard.
+No. It depends on what you classify as hard.
 It may depend on your skills/expertise and how transferable they are.
 What we can say is that there is a bounty of employment opportunities, a very fair minimum wage rate of $13 an hour, and good public transport.
-Let’s consider a few scenarios, perhaps one may be applicable to you in one way or another:
+Let's consider a few scenarios.
+Perhaps one may apply to you in one way or another:

 Professionals and Skilled Tradesmen

 For people in management, skills are fairly easily transferable.
 Your ability to get a job offer and slip comfortably into Canadian life will depend largely on your attitude, qualifications, and experience.
-If you have some sort of job-specific training, such as a doctor, nurse, architect, or welder, you may need to jump over a few hurdles before you can practice in your trained vocation.
-Doctors and nurses have to take qualifying tests, while professionals such as engineers, architects, and tradesmen need only register with the provincial and national regulatory body that governs their profession.
+If you have job-specific training, such as a doctor, nurse, architect, or welder, you may need to jump over a few hurdles before practicing in your trained vocation.
+Doctors and nurses have to take qualifying tests, while professionals such as engineers, architects, and tradespeople need only register with the provincial and national regulatory body that governs their profession.

 Prospects for semi-skilled workers are excellent in Canada.
-Many, many positions give on-the-job training, pay above minimum wage, and offer great working hours, so if you would like to advance, you will have ample opportunity to study to do so.
-It is also very much a possibility to become a permanent resident of Canada in a semi-skilled occupation.
-There are numerous semi-skilled positions that Canada is struggling to fill, such as:
+Many positions give on-the-job training, pay above minimum wage, and offer great working hours, so if you would like to advance, you will have ample opportunity to study to do so.
+It is also very much possible to become a permanent resident of Canada in a semi-skilled occupation.
+There are numerous semi-skilled positions that Canada is struggling to fill, such as

 - Truck drivers